-In response to the news that access to Doha News, Qatar’s leading independent English language daily news site has been blocked to internet users inside the country, James Lynch, Amnesty International’s Deputy Director for Global Issues said:
+In response to the news that access to Doha News, Qatar’s leading independent English language daily news site has been blocked to internet users inside the country, Amnesty International press office, Amnesty International’s Deputy Director for Global Issues said:

 “This is an alarming setback for freedom of expression in the country.
 Deliberately blocking people in Qatar from accessing a legitimate news website would be an outright attack on media freedom.